 |Excessive discharge from eye||✔️||❌|

-This table should not be used a a diagnostic tool and should not replace the advise of a qualified eye car professional.
+This table should not be used as a diagnostic tool and should not replace the advice of a qualified eye care professional.

 Is Keratitis Infectious?